Cross Validation for Penalized Quantile Regression with a Case-Weight Adjusted Solution Path: Case-weight Adjusted Solution Path in Quantile Regression with Ridge Penalty

 \section{Case-weight Adjusted Solution Path in Quantile Regression with Ridge Penalty}

-In this section, we present a path-following algorithm for solving the penalized quantile regression problem in \eqref{w-set-up} with case weight $\omega$.
-We illustrate in detail how to construct a solution path from the full-data solution as the case weight decreases from $1$ to $0$.
+In this section, we present a path-following algorithm for solving the penalized quantile regression problem in \eqref{w-set-up} with case-weight $\omega$.
+We illustrate in detail how to construct a solution path from the full-data solution as the case-weight decreases from $1$ to $0$.
 As with many existing solution path algorithms, the key to our derivations is the optimality conditions for \eqref{w-set-up}.
 We analyze the Karush-Kuhn-Tucker (KKT) conditions for the problem after reformulating it as a constrained optimization problem.
 We formally prove that the path generated by the proposed algorithm solves the problem \eqref{w-set-up}, and is piecewise linear in $\omega$.